wazo-platform/ansible-role-consul-service/README.md

 - Install Consul via `brianshumate.consul` as an agent.
 - Define a service with a file in `/etc/consul/consul.d/<consul_service_name>.yml`

 This role is tested using [Molecule](https://molecule.readthedocs.io/).
 The default will use Docker that you must install yourself.
 Then run `tox` to setup python environment and start testing.
-If docker can't do, a Vagrant & libvirt (tested with KVM) is also possible, set up those then `tox -- test -s vagrant`.

-A [Vagrantfile](https://www.vagrantup.com/) is also provided for development purpose.
-Install Vagrant and VirtualBox (or libvirt / KVM), then run `vagrant up`.

 ## Requirements